-We all know that an underslept teen finds it harder to concentrate in class, and will generally feel like a bit of a grump.
-But the importance of sleep for revising and doing their best in exams has been proven by scientists.
+The importance of sleep for revising and doing your best in exams has been proven by scientists.
 One of our tutors, Jack B, has been researching the science of sleep for his PhD at Manchester University.
 Here he’s written his top reasons why sleep is so important, and how your child can get their crucial 8 hours of shut-eye throughout exam season.

 Why is sleep so important?